zkdeng-uofa/SpiderML/README.md

 ## Contact

-Zi Deng, Department of Electrical and Computer Engineering, The University of Arizona.
+Zi Deng, zkdeng@arizona.edu, Department of Electrical and Computer Engineering, The University of Arizona.

-For manuscript correspondence, use the contact information provided in the submitted paper.